CaesarQu/ENCORE/README.md

 ## Future Plan

-Provide security strategies inside SPIDER3D, add pre-existing packages on NS-3 to support.
+Provide security strategies inside ENCORE, add pre-existing packages on NS-3 to support.
 Experiments with attack dataset on IoT devices/sensors are considered.